PMI Impact Malaria

 PMI Impact Malaria in Côte d’Ivoire

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Côte d’Ivoire’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Côte d’Ivoire’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-IM began supporting Côte d’Ivoire’s NMCP in 2018 to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.
+IM began working with Côte d’Ivoire’s NMCP in 2018 to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.

-To advance malaria service delivery in Côte d’Ivoire, IM is mainly focused on strengthening health worker competence, expanding community access to malaria prevention and treatment, and scaling up drug-based prevention for pregnant women.
+To advance malaria service delivery in Côte d’Ivoire, IM focuses mainly on strengthening health worker competence, expanding community access to malaria prevention and treatment, and scaling up drug-based prevention for pregnant women.

 Malaria Country Context

 In Côte d’Ivoire, malaria is endemic throughout the whole year with the entire population of more than 24 million people at risk of malaria.
-Transmission peaks during the rainy season.
-The rains occur between May and July for the main season and between October and November for the secondary season, and with a tropical climate from March through May.
+Transmission peaks during the rainy seasons, which are May through July and a shorter season from October through November.
+From March to May, Côte d’Ivoire experiences a tropical climate.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria continues to be a major public health problem in Côte d’Ivoire, with an estimated 3.4 million cases and 9,600 deaths in 2018.
 Testing rates are high, with the country’s health facilities reporting about 3.3 million confirmed malaria cases and an additional 200,000 confirmed cases at the community level.